Hybrid Care After Surgery: How Is RTM Closing the Gap?

 Matthew Foulks

 Matthew Foulks, PT, OCS, is a Board-Certified Orthopedic Clinical Specialist with over 26 years of service to the University of Utah’s orthopedics department.
-Since earning his Master of Physical Therapy from the University of Utah in 2000, Matt has worked primarily in the field of orthopedics specifically with total joint…
+Since earning his Master of Physical Therapy from the University of Utah in 2000, Matt has worked primarily in orthopedics, specifically with total joint replacement…

 Chapters & learning objectives